Succession planning: preparing for future success

 Insights can be uncovered about:

-• Data about competitors including organisation design, employer brand and other key metrics
+• Data about competitors, including organisation design, employer brand and other key metrics

 • The talent available externally, including insights around the diversity within talent pools